DTrXuan/my_cv/index.md

 I am profiency working in English and have process and quality awareness in software development.
 I am strong in programming skills, knowledge in communication protocol, and diagnostic standard along with my understanding of hardware design, make me a valuable asset in the field.

-I'm willing to enhancing my potential contributions to the automotive embedded engineering domain.
+I am willing to enhancing my potential contributions to the automotive embedded engineering domain.
 I am good at teamwork, which is crucial in automotive industry.
 Also, I am a self-motivated, able to work independently, a lifelong learner who is constantly keen to increase my knowledge and abilities.

 Right now, I am working on a Diagnostic Stack to meet the requirements of a JOEM for their ECU/DCU, enabling communication with their Diagnostic tester tool.